pascualy/SecurityEval/CodeToolsGPT/README.md

 `-o` or `--output`: File path to save the output.
 If not provided, output will be printed to stdout.

+`-c` or `--cwe-list`: Comma-separated list of CWE numbers to generate or evaluate (e.g., 102,329).
+This argument is used to filter the input data to only include the specified CWE numbers.

+`-v` or `--verbose`: Incrase verbosity of loggin and output dialogues with chat models

 ## Example Usage